Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 If an application requires complex control over a widget, such as Music Player, it must implement a service application in the middle and use a data control with the classes and methods of the [Tizen.Applications.DataControl](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.html) namespace.

-For example, a music-player-service service application is needed to control the audio device, process audio files, and handle play and stop signals.
+For example, a music-player-service service application is needed to control the audio device, process audio files, handle play and stop signals.
 The music-player-ui and music-player-widget applications display the UI controls, title, album art, and other content retrieved from the music-player-service service application.
 The service application can export its data using the data control to [provide data to the other applications](../../exchange-data-between-apps/data-control.md) (widget and UI) simultaneously.
 The following figure illustrates the typical data control flows between the set of UI, service, and widget applications.

 **Figure: Sharing through data control**